-From the above, if a person with no symptoms themselves has only been in indirect or potential contact with someone who has or is suspected of having COVID-19, there is no reason for them to stop work and go home.
-Likewise, if one employee has been confirmed or is suspected of having COVID-19 there is no need to send the whole of the rest of the workforce home, although thorough cleaning of the area they work in (office/cab/rest room etc) is recommended (see links below under cleaning procedures for advice).
+From the above paragraph, if a person with no symptoms themselves has only been in indirect or potential contact with someone who has or is suspected of having COVID-19, there is no reason for them to stop work and go home.
+Likewise, if one employee has been confirmed or is suspected of having COVID-19 there is no need to send the whole of the rest of the workforce home, although thorough cleaning of the area they work in (office/cab/rest room etc) is recommended (using soap and water or alcohol based wipes).